mariadb-corporation/MaxScale/Documentation/REST-API/API.md

 This header is used for sending generic warnings to clients about actions that were successful and valid but could cause problems in the future.
-Currently these are used to indicate when a configuration change was made to a static object and an overriding configuraiton is created or when a static object is being deleted at runtime.
+Currently these are used to indicate when a configuration change was made to a static object and an overriding configuration is created or when a static object is being deleted at runtime.

 The content of the header is the human-readable warning that should be displayed